How to Balance Paid Ads and Organic Content on Rednote

 1. The Role of Both Paths

-- Paid Ads: Solve the cold start problem and ensure visibility for new products or events in a short period.
+- Paid Ads: Help break through the cold start and gain quick visibility for new products or campaigns.

 2. Common Scenarios